veritas44/DLhut/README.md

 PHP Search and Download any Videos from any site.

 # Online All in One Video & Audio Downloader From YouTube,Facebook,Twitter,Pinterest,Instagram,MXtakatak,IPL, Tiktok and 1000+ More Sites too

+# How to Download

+1. To Download Instagram story search Like this - igs@USERNAME

+2. To Download Instagram Highlights search Like this - igh@USERNAME

+3. To Download YouTube music search Like this - ytm@Music Name

+4. To search Youtube video normally put video name in search box .

+5. Apart from all this just put link in search box to Download normally.

 # Update

 Instagram story supported

 Instagram Highlights supported